Ruby Chappelle Boyd: Work for the A.M.E. Church

 Boyd's maternal grandfather was an A.M.E.
 Church preacher and her mother served as superintendent of the Sunday school at Mother Bethel, the birthplace of the African Methodist Episcopal Church; Boyd was a lifelong member of that church.
 After her retirement from the Philadelphia school district, she dedicated her work to preserving the history of Mother Bethel, developing the Church's museum.

 In 1982, Boyd edited a book about the Mother Bethel Church titled On this rock : the mother of African Methodism.

+Personal life and death

+Chappelle married James T. Boyd, a school principal, and had one daughter.
+Chappelle Boyd still lived in Philadelphia as of 2018.
+She turned 100 in March 2019, and was honoured by the Zeta Phi Beta Sorority in August 2024.
+Boyd died on October 25, 2024, at the age of 105.